jafferali1997/Nest-architecture/README.md

-# Expense Management API
+# Nest Architecture

 ## Overview

-This is an Expense Management API built using NestJS, TypeORM, and MSSQL.
-It includes authentication, user management, and role-based access control (RBAC).
+This is an Nest Architecture built using NestJS, TypeORM, and MSSQL.
+It includes authentication, user management.

 ## Features

 - User authentication (JWT)
-- Role-based access control (RBAC)
-- Organization and group management
-- Expense tracking
 - Database migrations
 - REST API documentation with Swagger